Anastasia-Labs/aiken-design-patterns/README.md

 The distinction between one-to-one and one-to-many variants here is very similar to the singular case, so please refer to [its section above](#singular-utxo-indexer) for more details.

+### Transaction Level Validator Minting Policy

+Very similar to the [stake validator](#stake-validator), this design pattern utilizes a multi-validator comprising of a spend and a minting endpoint.

+The role of the spendig input is to ensure the minting endpoint executes.
+It does so by both looking at the mint field and making sure a non-zero amount of its asset (where its policy is the same as the multi-validator's hash, and its name is specified as a parameter) are getting minted/burnt.

+The arbitrary logic is passed to the minting policy so that it can be executed a single time for a given transaction.